Duffy (singer): Other projects

 Duffy has endorsed several products.
-In August 2008, Duffy appeared in Fashion Rocks, supporting a new range of Nivea products.
+In August 2008, she appeared in Fashion Rocks, supporting a new range of Nivea products.
 Duffy has also appeared in various European television commercials endorsing the beverage Diet Coke.
-The campaign, showing Duffy cycling through a supermarket singing "I Gotta Be Me", was launched on British television station ITV, following the 2009 BRIT Awards, which saw Duffy take home three awards for her work.
+The campaign, showing her cycling through a supermarket singing "I Gotta Be Me", was launched on British television station ITV, following the 2009 BRIT Awards, which saw Duffy take home three awards for her work.
 Duffy was named as the "face" of the brand, alongside other famous women, though her initial advert for the brand was widely deemed as a career misstep.
 In addition, the advert went on to spark unexpected complaints about the health of children when it showed Duffy riding without protective gear, to the United Kingdom's Advertising Standards Authority.
 However, these claims were ultimately rejected.

 Duffy made her film debut playing the character of Sissy in the 2010 drama film Patagonia, directed by Marc Evans.
 Sissy's character is "a Welsh student who livens up the holiday of a young Argentinian man on a trip to Wales".
 The film is about Welsh Argentines living in Y Wladfa, Patagonia, Argentina.
 Patagonia premiered at the Seattle International Film Festival on 10 June 2010, and was released in October 2010.